speterlin/smartxchange/README.md

 == README

 Ruby on Rails basic application to allow users to find each other for the purpose of practicing languages.
+Featured in IE Business School Career Newsletter with over 200 users across the world.
 Constantly adding new features, open to suggestions.

 * Ruby 2.3, Rails 5.0, using Puma server locally, redis in production